 Meal Plan Options

-Allows you to eat 21 meals per week and includes $150 flex dollars that may be spent at the Dining Hall, the Dog House Grill or at 10:31 Coffee.
+Allows you to come in as many times as you like during each meal period and includes $150 dining dollars that may be spent at the Dining Hall, the Dog House Grill or at 10:31 Coffee.

 190 Block Plan

-Allows you to use 190 meals per semester anytime you choose – no weekly limit and includes $100 flex dollars that may be spent at the Dining Hall, the Dog House Grill or 10:31 Coffee.
+Allows you to use 190 meals per semester anytime you choose – no weekly limit and includes $200 dining dollars that may be spent at the Dining Hall, the Dog House Grill or 10:31 Coffee.

 85 Block Plan